South Africa's Zuma promises growth after army crackdown on protests

 By calling in the army, the ANC government appeared to be taking a harder tack against public unrest than it has in the recent past.

-When violent labor unrest swept through South Africa's platinum-mining belt in 2012, the government put the army on standby but did not dispatch it.
+When violent labour unrest swept through South Africa's platinum-mining belt in 2012, the government put the army on standby but did not dispatch it.

 (Writing by David Dolan; Editing by Mark Trevelyan)